natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 Under a low temperature condition, the main contactor remains closed, but the ```CHARGE ENABLE``` signal is removed.
 Because we have multiple charging sources, we need to reproduce the ```CHARGE ENABLE``` signal in the proper form to each source to disable charging under low temp conditions.
 This will also provide an intermediate level of over voltage protection (acting after CAN communication but prior to Main Contactor opening).

 TODO: Update this section to
-* identify the opto isolators and configuration we used.
+* identify the opto-isolators and configuration we used.
 * capture our final design (vs "its possible to...")

 Before we can design a method for distributing the ```CHARGE ENABLE``` signal, we need to understand the limits of the BMS hardware related to this signal.
 We also need to know the input characteristics of each charging source related to this signal.